Roethlisberger retires after 18 seasons

 His opposing quarterback, Mahomes, 26, the NFL's biggest young star, threw five touchdowns in the game, notching 404 yards overall to set up what turned out to be a classic against the Buffalo Bills and another young gunslinger, Josh Allen, 25.

-Joe Burrow, 25, of the Cincinnati Bengals awaits the Chiefs in the AFC Championship Game on Sunday, while the NFC Championship Game sees 30-year-old Jimmy Garoppolo of the San Francisco 49ers play the LA Rams' Matt Stafford, 33.
+Joe Burrow, 25, of the Cincinnati Bengals awaits the Chiefs in the AFC Championship game on Sunday, while the NFC Championship game sees 30-year-old Jimmy Garoppolo of the San Francisco 49ers play the LA Rams' Matt Stafford, 33.